CristianDavideConte/universalSmoothScroll/docs/FAQ.md

 <br/><br/>

 ## Q: How do I invoke the API methods ?
-A: Every UniversalSmoothScroll API function has this structure: `uss.nameOfTheMethod(param1, param2, ...)`.
+A: Every Universal Smooth Scroll API function has this structure: `uss.nameOfTheMethod(param1, param2, ...)`.

 ---
 <br/>